UTCN was inspected by OFSTED on May 14 and 15, 2019.

-University Technical College Norfolk (UTCN), which specialises in Science, Technology, Engineering and Maths, has been graded ‘Good’ across the board following a recent OFSTED inspection.
+University Technical College Norfolk (UTCN), was graded ‘Good’ across the board following a recent OFSTED inspection.
+The full report is avaialble here.

-Inspectors praised the Old Hall Road school for the ‘strong progress’ that its pupils make and the ‘very high quality’ of careers advice given.
+Inspectors praised the school for the ‘strong progress’ that its pupils make and the ‘very high quality’ of careers advice given.

 Praise was also given for the school’s work with employers which enables students to progress onto the next stage of their education or go into employment.
 Inspectors found staff morale to be high and pupils friendly and welcoming.